 - A WED report will capture HDHP/HSA discrepancies and affected institutions will be notified by the UW-Shared Services.
 Institutions will need to follow up with the employee to make sure an HSA application is completed and received timely.
-Verify that the employee signs page 5 of the HSA application as this can be missed.
+Verify that the employee signs and dates the Account Holder Authorization and the Enrollment Terms and Conditions of the HSA application as this can be missed.

 - Employee is eligible for the State Group Health insurance plan AND

 - Employee is not eligible for the Graduate Assistant/Short-Term Academic Staff benefits program AND

 - Employee is not enrolled in Medicare, TRICARE, or other health insurance AND

 - Employee is not a dependent of another person for tax purposes AND

 - Employee or any covered dependents are not currently enrolled in the Flexible Spending Account (FSA) Medical plan, or another family member's FSA Medical plan.

 3. If the employee has submitted paper applications, enter the HDHP and HSA enrollment following Enrolling, Changing, or Canceling Coverage Using On Demand Event Maintenance in HRS and write the Effective Date of the HDHP/HSA at the top of the HSA application.
 NOTE: Best practice is enter elections in HRS for the HDHP and the HSA at the same time when you have both applications in hand.